 Follow Spots use a variety of light sources.
 Small spots may use incandescent lamps.
 Bigger, brighter spots use HMI, HTI or Xenon arc lamps.
 These are short-arc lamps using tungsten electrodes to create the arch inside a high pressure glass lamp filled with a special gas.
 They will last many hours before they must be replaced.
 HOWEVER, if they are not cooled properly before being re-lit, the life will be drastically shortened.
 Therefore, once an HMI, HTI or Xenon lamp is "struck" or turned on, leave it run until the performance is over, and let it cool AT LEAST 10 minutes before re-lighting.

 Neither type of arc can be dimmed electrically.
-They will go out if the voltage drops lower than about 80% of full.
+They go out if the voltage drops lower than about 80% of full.
 Therefore, all arc lights must use mechanical fader to dim the light out.

-Strong spots typically have two or three control levers on top.
+Strong spots typically had two or three control levers on top.
 The front lever is the Iris, which mechanically reduces the size of the round beam.
 The middle lever is the Chopper, a shutter that cuts off the top and bottom of the beam.
 The rear lever if the Douser, which mechanically fades the beam.
 Followspots are usually an arc light of some sort, which cannot be electrically faded, but must be mechanically faded.
 There is also a lever on the side, the Trombone, which adjusts the size of the beam field optically, varying it from "normal" to very large.

 Lycian Spotlights are another common brand of follow spot.
 Lycians have similar controls be they are located in different places on the spot.
 The Iris is typically a lever located on the side rear of the lamp head.
 The douser is a small lever located at the front of the barrel and at the rear, and the chopper of a twist lever at the back, OR the controls mat be located on top like those of Strong lights.
 The design seem to vary more model to model and depending on when it was made.